Washi1337/ctf-writeups/writeups/flare-on/2025/5/index.md

 In other words, there must be a pattern that we can recognize and use to our advantage.
 Therefore, let's just explore the first state and see if there are any similarities with other states.

-If we look at state 0 (RVA `860241` and thus at `140860241`), we see that the decompiler has a bit of trouble understanding exactly what is going on.
+If we look at state 0 (RVA `0x860241` and thus `FUN_140860241`), we see that the decompiler has a bit of trouble understanding exactly what is going on.

 ![](img/09.png)